arenadata/kafka-postgres-connector/README.md

 # kafka-postgres-connector
-An obligatory supporting service to the [Prostore main service](https://github.com/arenadata/prostore) `dtm-query-execution-core` that communicates with the respective DBMS.
+A supporting service to the [Prostore main service](https://github.com/arenadata/prostore) `dtm-query-execution-core` that communicates with the respective DBMS.

 ## Useful links